dotnet/runtime/docs/installer/design-docs/multilevel-sharedfx-lookup.md

 - If the version is specified through an argument, then roll forwards are not allowed to happen.
 - If no compatible version folder is found, then an error message must be returned and the process must end.

-## Future changes

 ### SDK search

-By following similar logic, it will be possible to implement future changes in the SDK search.
-Instead of looking for it only in relation to the executable directory, we could do it in the folders specified above by following the same priority rank.
+Like the Framework search, the SDK is searched for a compatible version.
+Instead of looking for it only in relation to the executable directory, it is also searched in the folders specified above by following the same priority rank.

-The search would be conducted as follows:
+The search is conducted as follows:

 1. In relation to the executable directory: search for the specified version.
 If it cannot be found, choose the most appropriate available version.
 If there’s no available version, proceed to the next step.
 2. In relation to the global location: search for the specified version.
 If it cannot be found, choose the most appropriate available version.
-If there’s no available version, then we were not able to find any version folder and an error message must be returned.
+If there’s no available version, then we were not able to find any version folder and an error message is returned.

+Unlike the Framework search, the SDK search does a roll-forward for pre-release versions when the patch version changes.
+For example, if you install v2.0.1-pre, it will be used over v2.0.0.